 • Public health

-As for electives, FNU students who seek this bachelor’s degree can choose from the following suggested classes (although you can arrange other classes with your program director):
+As for electives, Florida National University students who seek this bachelor’s degree can choose from the following suggested classes (although you can arrange other classes with your program director):

 • Healthcare legislation